This post deals with the issue of acquiring permanent residency in Poland based on marriage to a Polish citizen.

 Point 1/(4) of Article 195 states that:

-A permanent residence permit shall be granted to a foreigner for an indefinite time, at his/her request, if the foreigner had been married under Polish law to a national of the Republic of Poland for minimum 3 years prior to the date on which he/she filed an application for a permanent residence permit, and, immediately before filing such a permit, resided uninterruptedly in the territory of the Republic of Poland for a period of no less than 2 years on the basis of a temporary residence permit granted in connection with being married to a national of the Republic of Poland …
+A permanent residence permit shall be granted to a foreigner for an indefinite time, at his/her request, if the foreigner had been married under Polish law to a national of the Republic of Poland for a minimum of 3 years prior to the date on which he/she filed an application for a permanent residence permit, and, immediately before filing such a permit, resided uninterruptedly in the territory of the Republic of Poland for a period of no less than 2 years on the basis of a temporary residence permit granted in connection with being married to a national of the Republic of Poland …

 My wife’s temporary residence permit was issued in early December 2020 – nine months after she submitted her application.
-This is a ridiculous law.
-Still, I’m sure there are much worse cases of excessive processing times for residence permits than my wife’s.
+Therefore, counting the period of temporary residency from the date the permit is issued is a ridiculous and harmful practice.
+Still, I’m sure there are much worse cases of excessive processing times for residence permits.
+Nine months may not be that long at all.

 However, there are some exceptions which can deem these intervals void: